 Avoid heavy meals before travelling.
 Pack plain snacks such as rice crackers or cereal bars to munch on from time to time to keep your blood sugar levels even.

 When all is lost and you can't fight it back make sure you're all stocked up with extra sick bags, plenty of water and baby wipes.

 If turbulence sends your tummy in twists request a seat closer to the front of the plane where it's slightly smoother.

 Make sure your kids are never too far away.
 Bright or distinctive clothing can make it easier to spot them in a crowd too.
 Make sure they have your contact details on them, so security can contact you easily if they are lost.

-Discuss your decided 'meet up point' with your children and keep checking to see if they remember it.
+Discuss you're decided 'meet up point' with your children and keep checking to see if they remember it.
 For example, if you visit a theme park then choose an information desk or ride and tell your children that, if they become lost, to wait at this meeting point until you find them.

 Take a few deep breaths then begin to retrace your steps.
 Where did you last see your child?
 Where is the nearest official?
 You can help the authorities find them if you know what they’re wearing and can describe it in the local language.

 As soon as you are reunited with your child it’s important to remain calm.
 Take them somewhere less crowded, give them a hug and reassure them that they’re safe.
 Once they’ve calmed down, you can remind them to stay close to family members and not wander off alone.
 With a little luck, your kids will be more likely to remember your safety guidelines and avoid it happening again.